rchoolun/E4.Test3/README.md

-# E4.Test3 si a WEB API application
+# E4.Test3 is a WEB API application
 It used an XML file as DB which can be found in the APP_Data folder As required it has GET, POST and DELETE actions that havebeen implemented I have used POSTMAN to test the application